megaease/easeagent/doc/development-guide.md

 ### Points
 `Points` implementation defines methods to be enhanced and if a dynamic private member with access methods for that member are added to the instance of matched classes.
-When there is only one methodmatcher in the return set of `getMethodMather()`, the qualifer value defaults to 'default', and there is no need to explicitly assign a value.
+When there is only one methodMatcher in the return set of `getMethodMather()`, the qualifier value defaults to 'default', and there is no need to explicitly assign a value.
 When there are multiple methods in a matched class that require enhancement with different interceptors, a qualifier needs to be assigned to each `MethodMatcher` as the keyword used by different interceptors to bind.

-To decouple from ByteBuddy, `ClassMatcher` and `Methodmatcher` are wrapped with reference to the DSL of **ByteBuddy**.
+To decouple from ByteBuddy, `ClassMatcher` and `MethodMatcher` are wrapped with reference to the DSL of **ByteBuddy**.

-The DSL of `ClassMatcher` and `MethodMatcher` is discirbe in [Matcher DSL](./matcher-DSL.md)
+The DSL of `ClassMatcher` and `MethodMatcher` is described in [Matcher DSL](./matcher-DSL.md)
 ```java
 public interface Points {
     /**